metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 Optional:

 - `http_only` (Boolean) HTTPOnly defines whether the cookie can be accessed by client-side APIs, such as JavaScript.
-- `max_age` (Number) MaxAge indicates the number of seconds until the cookie expires.When set to a negative number, the cookie expires immediately.When set to zero, the cookie never expires.
+- `max_age` (Number) MaxAge indicates the number of seconds until the cookie expires.
+When set to a negative number, the cookie expires immediately.
+When set to zero, the cookie never expires.
 - `name` (String) Name defines the Cookie name.
-- `same_site` (String) SameSite defines the same site policy.More info: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite
+- `same_site` (String) SameSite defines the same site policy.
+More info: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite
 - `secure` (Boolean) Secure defines whether the cookie can only be transmitted over an encrypted connection (i.e. HTTPS).